Devotional – Letting People Go

 How are you when it comes to letting people go?
-I am the kind of person that tries to believe the best of everyone – it’s probably very naive of me but I also think it’s a very good quality once it’s guided by God’s wisdom.
-I try not to judge people by other people’s experience.
+I am the kind of person that tries to believe the best of everyone.
+It’s probably very naive of me but I also think it’s a very good quality once it’s guided by God’s wisdom.
+And so, I try not to judge people by other people’s experience.

 In Genesis 12: 1-5 God asked Abraham (Abram then) to separate from his family and go in a foreign country.
 The Amplified said ‘for your own advantage’ (verse 1).
 God separates us, for our own good, not because He doesn’t like family or friendships, but some of our relationships are keeping us back from fulfilling God’s purpose in our lives.

-The Word says in 1 Peter 2:9 But ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people; that ye should shew forth the praises of him who hath called you out of darkness into his marvellous light;
+The Word says in 1 Peter 2:9 But you are a chosen generation, a royal priesthood, an holy nation, a peculiar people.
+That you should show forth the praises of him who has called you out of darkness into his marvelous light.

 When people don’t add to your life – don’t set yourself so closely with them that you are influenced by them.
 You are the salt!